shawnvim/vim-universal/README.md

 ```
 Or you can just download the `release.zip` with all packages and unzip it to `.vim`
 If you want to keep the folder name as vim-universal, you can use `gvim -u PathToVimrc` to start using

+For more details about Vim native package manager or `git submodule`, please check: <a href="https://www.danielfranklin.id.au/vim-8-package-management/">Vim 8+ native package manager</a>

 Remove submodule
 -----